hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The following are the descriptions of configuration elements and attributes:

 * `name`: Name of your Flake ID Generator.
 * `prefetchCount`: Count of IDs which are pre-fetched on the background when one call to `FlakeIdGenerator.newId()` is made.
-Its value must be in the range 1 -100,000.
-Its default value is 100.
+Its value must be in the range `1` - `100,000`.
+Its default value is `100`.
 * `prefetchValidityMillis`: Specifies for how long the pre-fetched IDs can be used.
 After this time elapses, a new batch of IDs are fetched.
 Time unit is milliseconds.
-Its default value is 600,000 milliseconds (10 minutes).
+Its default value is `600,000` milliseconds (`10` minutes).
 The IDs contain a timestamp component, which ensures a rough global ordering of them.
 If an ID is assigned to an object that was created later, it will be out of order.
-If ordering is not important, set this value to 0.
+If ordering is not important, set this value to `0`.

+### 7.4.11.
+Using Lock, Semaphore and Atomic Long

+Hazelcast IMDG 4.0 introduces CP concurrency primitives with respect to the [CAP principle](http://awoc.wolski.fi/dlib/big-data/Brewer_podc_keynote_2000.pdf), i.e., they always maintain [linearizability](https://aphyr.com/posts/313-strong-consistency-models) and prefer consistency to availability during network partitions and client or server failures.

+These new implementations are accessed using the [CP Subsystem](https://docs.hazelcast.org/docs/latest/manual/html-single/#cp-subsystem) which cannot be used with the Node.js client yet.
+We plan to implement support for the CP Subsystem in the upcoming 4.0 release.
+In the meantime, since there is no way to access old non-CP primitives using IMDG 4.x, we removed their implementations, code samples and documentations.
+They will be back once we implement them.

 ## 7.5.
 Distributed Events